CeciliaSG/pp2_wordScramble/README.md

 - #### Returning Visitor Goals

         1. As a Returning Visitor, I like playing word games and testing my word skills.
         2. As a Returning Visitor, I want to check to see if there are new words to try my skills at.
+So new words should be added regurlarly.

 - ### Design